godspeed28/godspeed28/README.md

 <hr>

 <!-- START_QUOTE -->
-> Words have no power to impress the mind without the exquisite horror of their reality.
+> In the midst of movement and chaos, keep stillness inside of you.
-> — *Edgar Allan Poe*
+> — *Deepak Chopra*

+_Last updated: Tue Jul  8 02:40:12 UTC 2025_
 <!-- END_QUOTE -->